biqute/QTLab2324/IRSource/TO_DO.md

       <li>  Triangulate with resonances fit
         <p> Now we know which detector we should listen to </p>
   <li> Anomalies?
-    <li> Are esonators behaving themselves???
+    <li> Are resonators behaving themselves???
     <li> Chryostat problems?...
     <li> VNA?...
 </ol>